dhc-barnard/tutorials/WordPress Basics.md

 You can add a variety of content with the block editor including images, slideshows, audio, videos, etc.

 When adding images you have the option to upload an image, select an image from the media library, or insert an image URL.
 Images uploaded will automatically be added to the media library.
 However, when uploading images found from the internet, it is important to note that uploading a copy of an image from the internet disconnects the image from its original context and metadata.
 In addition, uploading a copy of an image adds to the carbon footprint of the server storing it.
+When possible, it is a greener practice to simply insert an image URL, which you can find by right clicking or control clicking and copying the link address.
+Note, however, that if the image is removed from the original site, it will no longer be visible on your site either and the alt text will appear instead.

-When adding an image to the site, it is good practice to add alt text.
+When adding an image to the site, it is also necessary to add alt text.
 In the alt text you should describe the function of the image to increase the accessibility of your content.
 The alt text will appear in the case that the image is not able to load and helps screen-reading tools that describe the image to visually impaired users.

 </br>
 <p align="center">